whispmoe/hypr/README.md

 - **[applications](/docs/applications.md)** - breakdown of more general purpose applications used, including flatpaks.

 ## notes
-- thorough the docs, it is assumed you already have basic (arch) linux knowledge.
+- throughout these docs, it is assumed you already have basic (arch) linux knowledge.
 - these docs are focused on the desktop environment rather than the whole installation process. details such as system partitioning, bootloader installation, etc. are **outside the scope.**
 - as always, **you are the only one responsible for any changes made to your system.**